Faculty & Staff

 Biological systems self-assemble into highly heterogeneous and dynamic structures.
 Spatiotemporal regulation and mechanical interactions constitute critical aspects in biological signaling mechanisms, but in most cases their specific functional roles remain poorly understood.
 Modern experimental tools allow high resolution live-cell imaging and dynamic force measurement for these biological processes.
 Mathematical modeling fills the gaps in these data with physically viable assumptions, which optimizes the information obtained from the data and contributes to deeper understanding of the functional roles of spatiotemporal regulation and mechanical interactions.
 Previously, Dr. Chen built mathematical models for a wide range of biological mechanisms, including the spatiotemporal regulation of spindle assembly checkpoint mechanism, mechano-chemistry of bacterial motility mechanisms, skeletomuscular biomechanics, functioning neuronal networks, etc.

-Dr. Chen's current interests lie in coordinated motility in bacterial colony, spatiotemporal signaling and noise regulation in mitosis, and gene expression regulation in circadian rhythm.
+Dr. Chen's current interests lie in bacterial motility and intercellular coordination, spatiotemporal dynamics and mechanical dynamics in mitosis, and gene expression dynamics.

 Dr. Childs' research interests involve developing and analyzing mathematical models of biological systems as well as building innovative quantitative methods informed by experimental results.
 The biological focus of her work is the development of host immune responses to infectious disease and the resulting feedback on pathogen dynamics and transmission at the population level.
 She studies this from two perspectives: the acquisition of immunity to antigenically complex and varying pathogens and pathogen evolution as a response to adaptive immune control.

-Dr. Cimini's research focuses on two major areas: (i) investigating how the mechanics and dynamics of mitotic apparatus components ensure accurate chromosome segregation during mitosis; (ii) how aneuploidy affects cell division and cell proliferation.
-Her experience in systems biology is mainly linked to the first area of investigation, for which her lab has established fruitful collaborations with mathematical modelers.
-For their research, they use live-cell and high-resolution light microscopy data to build mathematical models that describe the forces acting within the mitotic apparatus at different stages of mitosis.
+Dr. Cimini's research focuses on two major areas: (i) investigating how the mechanics and dynamics of mitotic apparatus components ensure accurate chromosome segregation during mitosis; (ii) how changes in chromosome numbers affects cell division and cell proliferation.
+For both areas of investigation, her lab collaborates with mathematical modelers.
+To study the mechanics and dynamics of mitosis, they use live-cell and high-resolution light microscopy data to build mathematical models that describe the forces acting within the mitotic apparatus at different stages of mitosis.
 Using these models, they make new predictions that they then test designing new experiments.
+To study the effects of changes in chromosome numbers, they use experimental data to build population dynamics models that they use to interpret their experimental data and design further experiments based on model predictions.

 Dr. Ciupe's research focuses on development, analysis and validation of mathematical models that describe immune system responses to viral diseases such as human immunodeficiency virus, hepatitis B virus, dengue virus and equine infectious anemia virus.
 Besides modeling virus-host interactions, she is investigating possible homeostatic mechanisms that regulate lymphocyte population size and T cell receptor diversity, the immune deficiencies that lead to diabetes, and the use of dynamical systems to model archeological data.